 - Upgrade to a Fast Internet Connection

 - Install the BuyVia app for iOS and Android

 - Refresh your Browser often

-- Use a password manager/form filler
+- Use a password manager/form filler to logon faster

 Visit deal sites such as BuyVia which will list Cyber Monday sales at most major stores.
 There is no central repository of Cyber Monday sales, unlike Black Friday in their newspaper ads.